-Before we travelled to Southeast Asia we didn’t know much about cooking with banana leaves except an occasional fish grilled on the leaf that we ate on beach trips or in some typical restaurant.
+Before we traveled to Southeast Asia we didn’t know much about cooking with banana leaves except an occasional fish grilled on the leaf that we ate on beach trips or in some typical restaurant.

 As soon as we arrived in Asia, we got very surprised to see how much the banana leaf is still part of day-to-day dishes.
-That includes large urban centres such as Bangkok, Kuala Lumpur, Hanoi, Jakarta, and major cities of India.
+That includes large urban centers such as Bangkok, Kuala Lumpur, Hanoi, Jakarta, and major cities of India.

 We became fans of banana leaf and we want to inspire you with its versatility.

 The banana tree is native to Asia.
 It migrated to Africa and later to the Americas.
 Basically, it is grown throughout all the tropical and subtropical ranges.
 Its leaves are large, flexible, waterproof, and nonstick.
 Besides that, they are beautiful and always give a nice tropical touch.

 It is no surprise that native people recognized the banana leaves as an opportunity to solve their needs and used it in a wide variety of uses for it.
 Whether for culinary, decorative, therapeutic, religious, or even construction and writing purposes.

 How to cook with banana leaf

 Although they are not edible, banana leaves have a very important role in the kitchen.
 It helps in almost every culinary process: preparation, service, consumption, and even packaging.

 Wrapping for steaming or baking